-Note: the site will only work if you temporarily allow ssh root login on the backup server (main server 'tjener' by default).
+Note: the site will only work if you temporarily allow SSH root login on the backup server, which is the main server (tjener.intern) by default.

-By default tjener will back up /skole/tjener/home0, /etc/, /root/.svk and LDAP to /skole/backup which is under the LVM.
+By default, backups of /skole/tjener/home0, /etc/, /root/.svk and LDAP are stored in the /skole/backup/ directory which is managed as separate partition by LVM.
 If you only want to have spare copies of things (in case you delete them) this setup should be fine for you.